-19. Possession and/or use of combustible, flammable, explosives, burnable items, and/or fireworks of gas and heat (including, but not limited to explosives and chemical-reaction objects such as smoke bombs and poppers).
+19. Possession and/or use of combustible, flammable, explosives, burnable items, and/or fireworks

+Students are prohibited from possessing or using any compound or mixture, the primary or common purpose of which is to function by explosion, with substantially instantaneous release of gas and heat (including, but not limited to explosives and chemical-reaction objects such as smoke bombs and poppers).
 Additional prohibited items include, but are not limited to, lighters, matches, portable heaters, fire crackers, bombs or similar items.